ivadomed/ivadomed/docs/source/configuration_file.rst

                "type": "float",
                "$$description": [
                     "Defines the importance of the running average: (1 - `bn_momentum`).
 A large running\n",
-                    "average factor will lead to a slow and smooth learning.
-See `PyTorch's BatchNorm classes for\n", "more details. <https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html>`__ for more details."
+                    "average factor will lead to a slow and smooth learning.\n", "See `PyTorch's BatchNorm classes for more details. <https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html>`__ for more details.\n"
                ]

            },